ibm-cloud-docs/power-iaas/modifying-instance.md

 4. Click the terms and conditions link to read the IBM Cloud Terms of Use.
 To continue, select the **I agree to the Terms and conditions** checkbox and click **Save**.

 You can also use the IBM i licensing section to change or assign a virtual server number (VSN) for an IBM i-based VSI.
-The VSI must be in the *Shutoff* state before performing this operation.
+The VSI must be in the `Shutoff` state before performing this operation.
 {: tip}

 To apply or remove an IBM i software key, the VSI must be active and in the running state.
-If you have already run a resize operation, you must wait until the resize operation completes and the VSI returns to the *Active* state.
+If you have already run a resize operation, you must wait until the resize operation completes and the VSI returns to the `Active` state.
 {: note}

 ## Managing storage volumes on a VSI
 {: #modifying-volume-network}

 You can attach storage volumes to a VSI from different storage tiers and pools.
-However, you cannot attach storage volumes to the storage pool where the root (boot) volume of the VSI is deployed.
-To attach a storage volume, you must modify the VSI and set the new VSI's `storagePoolAffinity` property to false.
-You can now attach mixed storage to a VSI.
+However, you cannot attach storage volumes to the same storage pool where the root (boot) volume of the VSI is deployed.
+To attach mixed storage volumes, you must modify the VSI and set the `storagePoolAffinity` property to `false`.
 For more information, see [How to set a VSI to allow attaching mixed storage?](/docs/power-iaas?topic=power-iaas-powervs-faqs#mixed_storage).

 ### Adding additional storage volumes to a VSI
 {: #create-storage-vol}